ENGLISH 1102—COMPOSITION II

 · Preparatory assignments designed to help in the composition of your major essays

-· Unannounced quizzes, class exercises, and group work
+· Presentations, unannounced quizzes, class exercises, and group work

-NOTE: You must earn a letter grade of C or better in order
+All assignments must be completed in order to pass this course.
+Also, you must earn a letter grade of C or better in order to pass ENGL 1102.

 First paper 25%